 Hummingbirds are tiny and may seem like no more than a mouthful, hardly worth the bother of any predator looking for a meal.
-In fact, there is a wide range of predators that will eagerly hunt hummingbirds at feeding areas, nesting areas or favorite perches.
-By learning the most popular hummingbird predators, backyard birders can take steps to help protect hummers from becoming an untimely meal.
+In fact, there is a wide range of predators that will eagerly hunt hummingbirds at feeding areas, nesting areas, or favorite perches.
+By learning the most popular hummingbird predators and common causes of fatalities, birders can take steps to help prevent hummers from becoming an untimely meal.

 Typical Hummingbird Predators

-- Domestic and feral cats, which may even consider hummingbirds as playful toys, especially with the birds' bright colors and glittering plumage
+- Domestic and feral cats might consider hummingbirds as playful toys, especially with the birds' bright colors and glittering plumage.

 Egg and Chick Predators